 Although Agave attenuata grows to 1m and is grown mainly for the grey green foliage it does have a spectacular flowers spike reaching over 2m in height.
 The flower is a single spike and becuase of the shear size it bends under its own weight.
 The actual infloresences open from the lower part of the spike, progressively upwards it looks a little like a huge foxtail, hence the common name.

 Used widely in landscaping for the strong architectural lines of the foliage, for many the flower itself is an unwanted occurrence as this indicates that the main plant will die.
-Agaves are monocarpic, they flower once and die.
+Agaves are monocarpic, they flower once and die after flowering.
 However the offshoots will soon replace the old plant.

 These are a plant that are easy to grow in hot dry climates, Agave attenuata perform well in containers as well as drainage is excellent.
 For great foliage try to protect the plant from the extremes of the afternoon sun, this prevents sunburn.